-So lets switch to a topic that in fact is likely to be a whole chapter in this PhD.
-A conference no less than the 'ISTAS13' IEEE International Symposium on Technology and Society - Smartworld: People As Sensors.
-To be perfectly honest I now consider the idea of planning and convening an international conference as a shoe in compared to the extortionate amount of time I spent assisting as Publicity Chair for the conference which was held at the University of Toronto, Canada in 2013.
+To be perfectly honest I now consider the idea of planning and convening any further international conference as a shoe in compared to the extortionate amount of time I spent assisting as Publicity Chair for the 2013 IEEE International Symposium ‘ISTAS’13’ on Technology and Society - Smartworld: People As Sensors conference which was held at the University of Toronto, Canada in 2013.

 Literally hundreds of unpaid hours meeting online or building the main event website.